Sterile Neutrino Dark Matter as a Probe of Inflationary Reheating: Sterile Neutrino Production

-where $\Delta = \frac{m_s^2}{2p}$; the quantum damping rate is $D(p)= \Gamma_\alpha/2$.
-For definiteness, we will assume that $\nu_s$ mixes significantly only with the electron neutrino, justifying the two-flavor approximation that is assumed in Eq.\ (\ref{eq:mixing}).
-The thermal self-energy is given by \cite{Abazajian:2001nj} $V_T \simeq -B\, p\, T^4$, where the coefficient $B$ has dimensions $\text{GeV}^{-4}$.
-The evolution of $f_s$ requires the active-neutrino distribution $f_\alpha$, whose dynamics follow the Boltzmann equation:
+where $\Delta = \frac{m_s^2}{2p}$; the quantum damping rate is $D(p)= \Gamma_\alpha/2$. {For definiteness, we will assume that $\nu_s$ mixes significantly only with the electron neutrino, justifying the two-flavor approximation that is assumed in Eq.\ (\ref{eq:mixing}).
+The thermal self-energy is given by \cite{Abazajian:2001nj}}